DillonSW/Capstone_Team_5/Documentation/Signoffs/IdentificationSystem.md

 ![Schematic](https://github.com/DillonSW/Capstone_Team_5/blob/Team5-signoff-Barcode-Scanner/images/ID_System.jpg?raw=true)

 The Schematic above shows the layout of the ID subsystem.
 The PC connects to the PLC through a USB NIC, which is a USB to ethernet adapter, and is powered by the power subsystem.
-A USB Hub is connected to the MiniPC and allows for more modules.
+The PC is connected to and allows for multiple modules through six USB 3.0 ports.
 Two USB Voltmeters are used for a Barcode Scanner and RFID Reader.
-The UI system is connected to the MiniPC through the Hub as well.
+The UI system is connected to the MiniPC through the HDMI on the PC.

 ## Analysis